yrizos/yrizos.com/themes/template/content/posts/post-9.md

 When we view habit maintenance as a practice rather than a test, we create space for occasional slip-ups while maintaining long-term consistency and progress.

+Keys to sustaining habits:

+- Track your progress regularly
+- Review and adjust when needed
+- Be kind to yourself after slip-ups
+- Connect habits to your identity

+Habit maintenance strategy:

+1. Set up systems that make the habit automatic
+2. Identify and remove obstacles in advance
+3. Have a plan for when motivation is low
+4. Celebrate small wins along the way
+5. Return to the habit immediately after slip-ups